-Moreover, it has also been shown that product knowledge has a positive effect on consumer attitudes.
+Moreover, it has also been shown that product knowledge positively affects consumer attitudes.
 A positive connection between product knowledge and consumer attitudes has been found by Juharsah & Hartini (2014), who studied product knowledge in the context of ethnocentrism towards Buton traditional weaving.
 Another study by Berger, Ratchford & Haines (1994) found a positive relationship between product knowledge and consumer attitude in the context of a sustainable product.
-As a consequence, product knowledge may have a positive effect on the intention of online shopping and consumer attitude. suggested the following hypotheses:

-H8: Product knowledge positively affects the intention to online purchase.
+As a consequence, product knowledge may have a positive effect on the intention of online shopping and consumer attitude.
+Suggested the following hypotheses: H8: Product knowledge positively affects the intention to purchase online.
 H9: Product knowledge positively affects the attitudes of consumers.

-2.4 The mediating effect of consumer attitude on the relationship between C2C communication factors and online purchase intention

-The C2C communication factors employed in this study are argument quality, source of credibility, tie strength, and product knowledge.
+2.4 The mediating effect of consumer attitude on the relationship between C2C communication factors and online purchase intention The C2C communication factors employed in this study are argument quality, source of credibility, tie strength, and product knowledge.
 Previous studies have shown that consumer attitude may mediate the relationship between C2C factors (e.g., quality of argument, tie strength, source of credibility, and product knowledge) and online purchase intention.
-Reimer & Hall (2003), for instance, discovered that the C2C factor communication (i.e., argument quality) had an important positive effect on the creation of attitudes and consumer behavior.
-Zhang et al. (2013) stated that the C2C factors (i.e., argument quality) will determine the persuasive power of the information obtained as well as play a significant role in the creation of attitudes that eventually influence consumer behaviour (e.g., intention to purchase).
-According to a study conducted by Lafferty and Goldsmith (1999), C2C factors, specifically source of credibility (i.e., corporate credibility), have a greater effect on consumer attitudes and purchase intentions than credibility endorsement.
-This implies that when the business supplying the information is extremely credible, customers have a strongly favourable attitude towards purchasing a product (Lafferty & Goldsmith, 1999).
+Reimer & Hall (2003), for instance, discovered that the C2C factor communication (i.e., argument quality) significantly positively affected the creation of attitudes and consumer behavior.
+Zhang et al. (2013) stated that the C2C factors (i.e., argument quality) would determine the persuasive power of the information obtained as well as play a significant role in the creation of attitudes that eventually influence consumer behavior (e.g., intention to purchase).
+According to a study by Lafferty and Goldsmith (1999), C2C factors, namely sources of credibility (i.e., corporate credibility), have a more significant effect on consumer attitudes and purchase intentions than credibility endorsement.
+It implies that when the business supplying the information is highly credible, customers have a strongly favorable attitude toward purchasing a product (Lafferty & Goldsmith, 1999).
 In other words, consumer attitude can mediate the relationship between the source of credibility and online purchase intention.
 A study by Koo (2015) showed the mediating effect of consumer attitudes on the relationship between the C2C factor (i.e., tie strength) and purchase intention.
-Koo (2015) stated that consumer attitudes completely mediated the effects.
-The study clarified that a positive recommendation from family members and friends, meaning the use of positive suggestions from individuals with powerful personal links, is intended to improve purchasing intention mediated by attitudes.
-Another study of typical Buton crafts in the Bau-Bau society conducted by Juharsah & Hartini (2014) discovered that consumer attitude has an important mediating effect on the relationship between product knowledge and purchasing behaviour (i.e., purchasing intention).
-Consequently, from the above statements, the following hypotheses are taken as follows:

-H10: The mediating effect of consumer attitudes on the relationship between argument quality and online purchase intention

-H11: The mediating effect of consumer attitudes on the relationship between the source of credibility and online purchase intention.

-H12: The mediating effect of consumer attitudes on the relationship between tie strength and online purchase intention

-H13: The mediating effect of consumer attitudes on the relationship between product knowledge and online purchase intention.
+Koo (2015) stated that consumer attitudes wholly mediated the effects.
+The study clarified that a positive recommendation from family members and friends, meaning using positive suggestions from individuals with solid personal links, is intended to improve purchasing intention mediated by attitudes.
+Another study of typical Buton crafts in the Bau-Bau society conducted by Juharsah & Hartini (2014) discovered that consumer attitude has a crucial mediating effect on the relationship between product knowledge and purchasing behavior (i.e., purchasing intention).
+Consequently, from the above statements, the following hypotheses are taken as follows: H10: The mediating effect of consumer attitudes on the relationship between argument quality and online purchase intention H11: The mediating effect of consumer attitudes on the relationship between the source of credibility and online purchase intention.
+H12: The mediating effect of consumer attitudes on the relationship between tie strength and online purchase intention H13: The mediating effect of consumer attitudes on the relationship between product knowledge and online purchase intention.